 When searching for the perfect college or university, prospective students may choose to search outside of their comfort zone and explore other countries around the world.
-Though more common locations are spaced throughout Europe, a growing choice for studying abroad is New Zealand.
+Though more common locations are spaced throughout Europe, a viable choice for studying abroad in New Zealand.

 Tuition and Fees

-International tuition and scholarship opportunities can vary for each university; each school clearly states their total costs on admissions pages on their websites and, if scholarships are not offered, typically provide links to outside scholarship pages.
-Depending on each university, housing can be provided or assistance can be provided in order to find outside residences.
-Typically the average cost of living in New Zealand can vary from NZ$7,000 (about $4,700) to NZ$12,000 (about $8,115) per year; the cost includes housing, food and travel.
+International tuition and scholarship opportunities can vary for each university; each school states their total costs on admissions pages on their websites and, if scholarships are not offered, typically provide links to outside scholarship pages.
+Depending on each university, the housing can be provided, or assistance can be provided to find outside residences.
+Typically the average cost of living in New Zealand can vary from NZ$7,000 (about $4,700) to NZ$12,000 (about $8,115) per year; the cost includes housing, food, and travel.
 For international students, there is an international studying fee added on to the total tuition; this fee changes per each university and should be checked on each site.

-Between the two islands, there are a total of eight possible university options, all offering the admission of international students for both short term and full college experience.
-Most programs of study are offered in New Zealand, though not at all universities; larger universities obviously have more options, while smaller universities offer a more focused education in specialties and specific areas of study.
-In order to determine if certain desired programs are offered for study, students should check with university websites to guarantee that their program is available.
+Between the two islands, there is a total of eight possible university options, all offering the admission of international students for both short-term and full college experience.
+Most programs of study are provided in New Zealand, though not at all universities; larger schools obviously have more options, while smaller universities offer a more focused education in specialties and specific areas of study.
+To determine if certain desired programs are offered for study, students should check with university websites to guarantee that their program is available.

 University of Auckland:

 Located in the heart of downtown Auckland.